Shailu4u/ng-masonry-grid/README.md

 })
 ```

-Note: 'id' on ng-masonry-grid-item required for removeItem, removeAllItems functionality
+Note: 'id' on ng-masonry-grid-item is required for removeItem, removeAllItems functionality

 ## Ng Masonry Grid Options